ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 13. Write a function to reverse a string using a stack
  - Reverse_String_Using_Stack.cs

+14. Write a function to determine if a string is a palindrome
+ - Is_Palindrome.cs

 Please let me know if you find any errors in the solutions.